Testing Low in One Section

 Q. I’m in a panic!
-My student scored below the 23rd percentile on one section of a standardized test.
+My student has been testing low and scored below the 23rd percentile on one section of a standardized test.
 What should I do?

 A. A student may score below the 23rd percentile on one or more sections of a standardized achievement test and still be okay.
 The composite score is the most important score for the purpose of complying with the Virginia homeschool law.
 The composite score is made up of the language arts and mathematics components of the test, and is determined by using a special formula, not the average of the individual sections.